ladybug-podcast/ladybug-website/transcripts/26-bookclub-atomic-habits.md

 Well, the first time I listened to the audio book, the second time I read the physical book, and I will admit the physical book is much better because of all the graphs and everything.
 And I think - this is a small tangent - but Ali, you would mention, like he kept plugging his own website that's only on the audio book, because it's reading the footnotes for things.
 So it's definitely not as prominent in the physical book.

 **Kelly** 1:22
 That is a very good point.
-And I read the Kindle, the Kindle version.
+And I read the Kindle version.

 **Ali** 1:27
 Okay, I did the audio book, but I also have the physical copy now.
 I'm showing it.
 Which you cannot see because this is just audio.
 But I would definitely agree that the audio book has some weird quirks with it, where it's constantly talking about his website and like telling you to look at the graphics on there.
 And so I felt a little bit like, why am I reading a book if you're just telling me to go to your website all the time, but seeing the physical book, that's not the case anymore.
 So I definitely think that getting the physical book is the way to go.